Cilgerran Walk

 This walk from the settlement visits the historic Cilgerran Castle before following riverside paths along the River Teifi to the neighbouring village of Llechryd.

 The walk starts in the village at the ruined castle which dates back to the 13th century.
 It's a wonderful sight with the two impressive round towers overlooking the river gorge.
 From here you can then follow a footpath east along the river passing the Conacle Centre where there's a series of handy information boards and a car park.
-It's a nice place to stop for a browse and learn about the history, flora and fauna of the area.

 The route continues past Cnwcau before coming to the noteworthy Llechryd Bridge.
 The photogenic stone bridge dates back to the 17th century and is Grade II listed.
 Cross the river here and you can then explore Llechryd village.